-The popularity of cheap drones has, ahem, taken off, over the last couple of years as the tech that powers these previously expensive devices costs less.
+The popularity of cheap drones has, ahem, taken off, over the last few years as the tech that powers these previously expensive devices is now more affordable.
 That means more opportunities for hobbyists to take to the skies and try it out for themselves without needing to invest in pricey hardware.
-And now you can fly among them for less, too, thanks to the vast number of drone deals that pop up in regular sales.
+And now you can fly among them for less, too, thanks to the vast number of drone deals that pop up in regular sales and big events like the 4th of July sales and Amazon Prime Day.

 The world's top drone brands have taken advantage of the increased popularity and manufactured their own budget lines to bring quality devices to the mainstream as well.
 Take DJI, which features several times on this roundup of the best cheap drone deals, with a number of devices at prices we thought were impossible just a few years ago.